zerotier/libzt/docs/ztsdk_network_stacks.md

 To enable specific protocol versions use `SDK_IPV4=1` and `SDK_IPV6=1` in conjunction with the above stack selection flags.

+Also, to enable debug for the SDK use `SDK_DEBUG=1`, to enable debug for the *lwIP* stack use `SDK_LWIP_DEBUG=1`.

 ## Integrating Your Own Custom Stack

 If you don't know why this section exists, then I suggest turning back now.
 This is not for you.
-Now, let's get on with things, here's how you can integrate your own custom network stack if for some reason lwIP or picoTCP aren't cutting it for you.
+Otherwise, let's get on with things, here's how you can integrate your own custom network stack if for some reason lwIP or picoTCP aren't cutting it for you:

-The integration points are designated in the tap service code with the tags such as `SIP-0, SIP-1, ..., SIP-n`.

-[More content to come]
+Investigate the structure of `src/tap.cpp`, this file contains calls to functions implemented in the stack driver code (located in `src/stack_drivers`).

+Each stack is different but generally you'll need to provide:
+ - An initialization function to configure and bring up the stack's `interface` (or similar).
+ - An I/O polling loop section where you'll execute your timer calls, and check for inbound and outbound frames.
+ - A low-level input and output function to handle feeding ethernet frames into and out of the stack in its own unique way.
+ - Calls to your stack's API which roughly correspond with `handleRead()`, `handleWrite()`, `handleSocket()`, `handleConnect()`, etc
+ - In those calls you'll need to handle the creation, management, and destruction of your stack's "connection" objects, whatever that may be.